 Content is the most shared form of marketing, and creating blogs highlighting the steps you are taking to be prepared for working during the pandemic is a great way to build trust.

 People continue to find ways to adjust to our new reality.
 We hope the above article helps keep your customers informed during COVID-19.
-When things return back to normalcy, your customers might remember your business for the timely message and start building trust.
+When things return back to normalcy, your customers will remember your roofing business for the timely message and start building trust.